 Because we’re bona fide “RV Lovers” we always enjoy checking out and “shopping” RVs, most often for the fun of it.
 And to stay educated, for our RV Success School students, as well as when the time would eventually come for us to make a change.
 We regularly to check out local RV dealerships, browse websites like RV Trader.
 We also like to do RV factory tours and attend industry events, like the RVIA Show in Louisville, Kentucky where we filmed a 3 part series.
 More often than not, we have come away from these visits with the realization that very few RVs would meet our needs (and our budget) as well as our Rocky had.
 S we never felt a burning need to change.

 Eventually, however, the gradual desire for a different experience, and some different features began to grow over time.
 We’d say it took about a year of ‘RV shopping’ before we finally got to the point where we felt ‘ready’ to make a change.
 And to feel very clear on our needs and desires for the future and the next phase of our life and adventures.

 A number of people asked us in the YouTube comments – if we were so happy with Rocky, why the change?
 There were a few factors, with the main ones being:

 Increased weight capacity

 If there was one thing we wish was different or better about our Tiffin motorhome, it would be increased weight carrying capacity.
-Rocky had a TON of storage space – inside and out – but with a 22,000lb chassis, we were limited on what we could safely carry.
+Rocky had a TON of storage space, inside and out, but only a 22,000lb chassis.
+We were limited on what we could safely carry.
 We covered our RV weight dilemma in a lot more detail in our RV Weight Loss blog post and video.

 Desire to do more off-grid camping